 As indicated in the Housing Resources section, underutilized land in Laguna Hills will be rezoned and used to meet the City's Regional Housing Need Assessment requirements.
 The underutilized areas include the Urban Village Specific Plan area and North Laguna Hills.
 Within the UVSP area, highdensity, multiple-family housing or single-family attached housing can be constructed.
 Both multiple-family and single-family attached projects in the Urban Village Specific Plan area are permitted uses, subject only to a site development permit.
 A major site development permit is required for five or more residential units.
 A minor site development permit is required for four or fewer residential structures or dwellings in a single project.
 Development requests for the UVSP area would likely involve more than five units; hence, a major site development permit would be required.
-Once the application is deemed complete, a major site development permit typically would requires two to three months for approval by the Planning Agency; three to four months if a negative declaration is prepared; and six to nine months if an EIR is required.
-A minor site development permit typically would requires one to two months for approval because limited environmental review is required and the Community Development Department Director is the approval authority.
-See the preceding pages for information on the site development process and findings that are required for approval.
+Once the application is deemed complete, a major site development permit would require two to three months for approval by the Planning Agency; three to four months if a negative declaration is prepared; and six to nine months if an EIR is required.
+A minor site development permit would require one to two months for approval because limited environmental review is required and the Community Development Department Director is the approval authority.

 The existing Mixed-Use Zone requires a conditional use permit for multiple-family housing and a site development permit for single-family attached housing.
 The processing time is typically the same for a major site development permit and a conditional use permit.
-See the preceding pages for information on the conditional use permit process and findings that are required for approval.

 The City's processing and permit procedures do not appear to unduly constrain the development of housing.
 Nevertheless, the City will continue to monitor its development review procedures to ensure a streamlined processing procedure.
-Section 9-92 of the City's Zoning Ordinance details the specific application process and submittal requirements for various land use actions in the eCity.
+Section 9-92 of the City's Zoning Ordinance details the specific application process and submittal requirements for various land use actions in the city.